Aspatria: Toponymy

-According to one source the origins of the name of Aspatria lie in Old Scandinavian and Celtic.
+According to one source, the origins of the name of Aspatria lie in Old Scandinavian and Celtic.
 It translates as "Ash-tree of St Patrick", and is composed of the elements askr (Old Scandinavian for "ash-tree") and the Celtic saint's name.
 The order of the elements of the name, with the ash-tree coming before the name of the saint, is particular to Celtic place-names.
 The following forms of the name have been found in various charters:- Estpatrick in 1224, Asepatrick 1230, Aspatric 1233, Askpatrik 1291, Assepatrick 1303, Aspatrick 1357, Aspatre 1491.
 The first entry in the parish register referring to the town as Aspatria in preference to the name Aspatrick or Aspatricke appears in 1712.
 It appears in the handwriting of the then vicar David Bell.
 For the next fifty years the spelling fluctuated until eventually Aspatria became the dominant name.
 When Charles Dickens and Wilkie Collins passed through the town in 1857 they referred to the name Spatter which is not too dissimilar to 'Speatrie' the name locals prefer.
 William Brough, a railway porter, discharging third class passengers after their arrival at Aspatria from the Bolton Loop railway connection would cry 'Speatrie Loup Oot'.
 Second class passengers would detect "Speatrie change ere for Measyat", while first class passengers heard a polite invitation, "Aspatriah, change heah for Mealsgate."

-There is a legend that the name comes from the ash tree that grew up when St. Patrick's staff, the Bachal Isu, took root in the ground because it took so long for him to manage to convert the people from this area to Christianity.
+There is a legend that the name comes from the ash tree that grew when St. Patrick's staff, the Bachal Isu, took root in the ground because it took so long for him to manage to convert the people from this area to Christianity.

 Governance

-The town is in the parliamentary constituency of Workington.
-In the December 2019 general election, the Tory candidate for Workington, Mark Jenkinson, was elected the MP, overturning a 9.4 per cent Labour majority from the 2017 election to eject shadow environment secretary Sue Hayman by a margin of 4,136 votes.
-Until the December 2019 general election the Labour Party had won the seat in the constituency in every general election since 1979.
-The Conservative Party had previously only been elected once in Workington since World War II, at the 1976 by-election.

-Prior to Brexit for the European Parliament residents in Aspatria voted to elect MEP's for the North West England constituency.

-An electoral ward exists with the same name.
-This ward stretches east to Allhallows with a total population taken at the 2011 Census of 3,380.
+There are two tiers of local government covering Aspatria, at parish (town) and unitary authority level: Aspatria Town Council and Cumberland Council.
+The town council meets at Aspatria Methodist Church.

+The town is in the parliamentary constituency of Penrith and Solway, and is represented by Markus Campbell-Savours of the Labour Party since the 2024 general election.